Bob Yule: Early life

 Robert Duncan Yule was born on 29 January 1920 in Invercargill, New Zealand, the son of G. J. Yule, a dental surgeon.
 Educated at Southland Boys' High School, in early 1938, Yule won a scholarship to the Royal Air Force College Cranwell.
 He departed for England on 10 March aboard the vessel Rangitiki.
 He commenced the RAF course late the following month.
 Normally a two-year course, it was abbreviated as a result of the outbreak of the Second World War in September 1939 and Yule entered the Royal Air Force on 7 September.
-He was granted pilot officer on probation status on 23 October 1939.
+He was commissioned as a pilot officer with probationary status on 23 October 1939.

 Second World War

 Yule was posted to No. 145 Squadron, based at Croydon, in November 1939.
-His new unit was a newly reformed fighter unit, operating Bristol Blenheims on day and night operations.
+His new unit was a newly reformed fighter unit, operating Bristol Blenheim heavy fighters on day and night operations.
 However in March 1940 it began converting to the Hawker Hurricane, a process that took two months by which time it was flying aircraft to France to assist the fighter squadrons there.
-On 18 May, Yule took part in No. 145 Squadron's first action of the war, when on patrol over Brussels, 12 Heinkel He 111s were intercepted in broken cloud.
+On 18 May, Yule took part in No. 145 Squadron's first action of the war, when on patrol over Brussels, 12 Heinkel He 111 medium bombers were intercepted in broken cloud.
 When the German bombers emerged from cover the squadron attacked, Yule shooting one down that had been damaged by his flight leader.
-Four days later he destroyed a Junkers Ju 87, one of three encountered near Arras.
+Four days later he destroyed a Junkers Ju 87 dive bomber, one of three encountered near Arras.

 At the end of May and into early June, the squadron helped with aerial cover during the Dunkirk evacuation.
-During this time Yule shot down a Messerschmitt Bf 110 northeast of Dunkirk.
+During this time Yule shot down a Messerschmitt Bf 110 heavy fighter northeast of Dunkirk.
 For the remainder of the month he flew on several patrols over the English Channel and escorted bombers on missions to France.
-In early July, he helped shoot down a Dornier Do 17 near Brighton.
+In early July, he helped shoot down a Dornier Do 17 medium bomber near Brighton.